-BORN 100 YEARS AGO TODA
+BORN 100 YEARS AGO TODAY

-McKimson brothers and was followed into the animation business by brothers Robert and Charles, Jr. His family moved from Colorado to Los Angeles in the mid 1920s and he began his career at the Walt Disney Studio in 1928.
+Thomas Jacob McKimson was the eldest of the three McKimson brothers and was followed into the animation business by brothers Robert and Charles, Jr. His family moved from Colorado to Los Angeles in the mid 1920s and he began his career at the Walt Disney Studio in 1928.
 While there, he worked as an assistant to animator Norm Ferguson, but departed in mid 1930 to animate at the fledgling studio of Romer Grey in Altadena.
 When Grey could no keep work coming in, Tom left to work with Hugh Harman and Rudolf Ising at their studio.
 He remained until MGM took over production of their own cartoons.

 McKimson worked as an animator and layout artist in Bob Clampett's unit at the Leon Schlesinger "Looney Tunes & Merrie Melodies" Studio and is credited with the original design of Tweetie Pie.
 Tom's contributions there ended in 1947 when he left to take the position of art director for Western Publishing, the parent company of Golden Books.
 The coloring books and comic books he oversaw featured many of the cartoon characters he was familiar with from his years in animation.
 He retired after twenty-five successful years in 1972.